Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 - An apnea monitor monitors your baby's heart rate and breathing.
 Your healthcare provider will show you what to do if the monitor alarms.
-You may need to gently tap your baby if he stops breathing.
-This will make him breath and increase his heart rate.
+You may need to gently tap your baby if he or she stops breathing.
+This will make him or her breathe and increase his or her heart rate.
 You should learn infant CPR before your baby leaves the hospital.

 - A feeding tube and a syringe may be needed to feed your baby.
 A feeding tube may be needed if your baby cannot get enough food by bottle or breast feeding.
 Care for the feeding tube as directed.
-Use a syringe to give him breast milk or formula through his feeding tube.
-Clean your baby's skin around his feeding tube as directed.
+Use a syringe to give him or her breast milk or formula through his or her feeding tube.
+Clean your baby's skin around his or her feeding tube as directed.
 Wash all feeding supplies with hot water and soap.
 Let them air dry.

-- Watch for your baby's progress so that you know that your baby is growing and developing as he should.
-Your baby will reach certain milestones such as crawling, smiling, holding up his head, and speaking, at different ages.
+- Watch for your baby's progress so that you know that your baby is growing and developing as he or she should.
+Your baby will reach certain milestones such as crawling, smiling, holding up his or her head, and speaking, at different ages.
 Preemie babies may take longer to reach milestones than babies born on time.
 Ask your healthcare provider when your baby should reach certain milestones.

-- Your baby stops breathing or you cannot feel his pulse.
+- Your baby stops breathing or you cannot feel his or her pulse.

 - Your baby cannot be woken.

 - Your baby vomits more than 3 times in a day, or has trouble eating.

 - Your baby is wheezing, breathing faster than normal, or grunting during feeding.

 - Your baby's skin or eyes look yellow.